AKloc/BookNotes/Leisure/Utopia for Realists.md

 - Don't feel like a sucker for being an idealist.
 Women's voting, abolishment of slavery, etc were once thought of as extreme ideal ideas.

 **What can I do with this?**
-- I'd love to pitch the idea of offering reduced-hour
+- I'd love to pitch the idea of offering reduced-hour work weeks as a perk.
+- I should volunteer.
+- Maybe I should do something with givedirectly.
+- Woodworking comes up CONSTANTLY.
+I should try that.

 **Personal Bottom Line**
 - x/10
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NjAyNjQ4OF19
+eyJoaXN0b3J5IjpbNDIxNTE5MDYzXX0=
 -->